Sparse random hypergraphs: Non-backtracking spectra and community detection: Spectral structure of the matrix

 Let $P_{\img(U)^\bot}$and $P_{\img(V)^\bot}$ be the projection onto the orthogonal complement of the linear space spanned by the column vectors of $U,V$, respectively.
-Then the following proposition holds. \begin{proposition} There exists a constant $C = C(r, p_{\max}, q)$ such that on an event with probability at least $1 - n^{-c}$ for a constant $c>0$, the following inequalities hold:
+The following proposition holds. \begin{proposition} There exists a constant $C = C(r, p_{\max}, q)$ such with probability at least $1 - n^{-c}$ for a constant $c>0$, the following inequalities hold:

 \end{proposition}